Peter Alvares: Political career

+A staunch socialist, Alvares was deeply influenced by the socialist publication Janata.
+In 1949, he was elected to the Mumbai Legislative Assembly as a representative of the trade unions.
+He was also a member of the Congress Socialist Party.

 In the 1963 election for the Lok Sabha, Alvares represented the Praja Socialist Party and was supported by the Maharashtrawadi Gomantak Party (MGP) and Bhausaheb Bandodkar, the first Chief Minister of Goa.
 He won with 53% of the votes.
 He thus became the first elected Member of Parliament to represent the North Goa Lok Sabha constituency (since his predecessor Pundalik Gaitonde was recommended without any election).

 In the 1967 election, Bandodkar and the MGP withdrew their support.
 Alvares contested on the PSP ticket but lost, pushed down to the sixth position with only 4% of the votes.

+Other movements

+Alvares was also an active participant in the Samyukta Maharashtra Samiti, which advocated for a separate Marathi-speaking state, and was arrested during the agitation.

+In his later years, he was inspired by Jayaprakash Narayan and participated in the "Janata" movement in Bihar.

 Death

 Alvares died on 6 May 1975.

 Awards and accolades

-The Government of Goa, Daman and Diu honoured him after his death.
+The Government of Goa, Daman and Diu honoured him on 19 June 1984 after his death.